cosmos/cosmos/whitepaper.md

 file-sharing, and of public cryptocurrencies, has inspired an understanding that decentralized internet protocols can be used to radically improve socio-economic infrastructure.
-We have seen specialized blockchain applications like Bitcoin (a cryptocurrency), Namecoin (a name registry), ZCash (a cryptocurrency for privacy); and also generalized smart contract platforms such as Ethereum, with countless distributed applications for the EVM such as Augur (a prediction market) and TheDAO (an investment club).
+We have seen specialized blockchain applications like Bitcoin (a cryptocurrency), ZCash (a cryptocurrency for privacy), and generalized smart contract platforms such as Ethereum, with countless distributed applications for the EVM such as Augur (a prediction market) and TheDAO (an investment club).

 To date, however, these blockchains have suffered from a number of drawbacks, including their gross energy inefficiency, poor or limited performance, and